musi-musi/munleko/readme.md

 # clonin n buildin
 use zig master, have gpu drivers that can handle opengl 3.3

+munleko uses submodules for dependency management, make sure to use `--recursive` when cloning

 ## windows
 just `zig build run`, it *should* work